 How will I know if I have lupus nephritis?

-If your health care provider thinks that your lupus might be affecting your kidneys, he or she might ask you to have urine tests to look for blood or protein in your urine.
+Only people who have lupus can have lupus nephritis.
+If your health care provider thinks that your lupus might be affecting your kidneys, they might order urine tests to look for blood or protein in your urine.
 Having blood or protein in your urine can be a sign that your kidneys are not working as well as they should.
-Your health care provider might also want you to have a blood test to check for the amount of creatinine in your blood.
-Having too much creatinine in your blood is also a sign that there’s a problem with your kidneys.
+Your health care provider might also want you to have a blood test to check for the level of creatinine in your blood.
+Creatinine is a waste product, caused by muscle activity.
+Having a high level of creatinine in your blood is also a sign that there’s a problem with your kidneys.

 What is the treatment for lupus nephritis?